Submit a Review & Earn an Amazon Gift Card

 If you know of a relevant reference for Ro 67-7476, please let us know.

-Currently there are no citations for Ro 67-7476.
 Do you know of a great paper that uses Ro 67-7476 from Tocris?
-If so please let us know.
+Please let us know.

 The key feature of drug addiction is the inability to stop using a drug despite clear evidence of harm.
 This poster describes the brain circuits associated with addiction, and provides an overview of the main classes of addictive drugs and the neurotransmitter systems that they target.